 2. Readability pulls the top half of your iPhone 6/Plus closer.
 To do this, double press softly (not click down) the home button.

-5. Photos can be hidden (for most places except the album they reside).
-Do this by long-tapping on a photo and choosing “Hide”.
+5. Photos can be hidden (for most places except the album they reside in).
+Do this by long-tapping on a photo and choose “Hide”.

 The iPhone 6 and iPhone 6 Plus are currently available from Apple. iOS 8.02 is the current mobile operating system on these (and other i-devices).